 For example, suppose waves 1, 2 and 3 of a potential impulse have completed.
 In that case, it is often worthwhile to evaluate the possibility that those waves could actually be the A-B-C of a zigzag pattern.
 In this case, you would change the wave family to Corrective and then inspect the integrity of the alternate pattern using tools such as the Smart Tools.

 See also Choosing a wave family.

 Use this to automatically detect lower-degree subwaves between existing waves in a pattern or at the end of an incomplete wave pattern.
 See also Counting Subwaves.

 Use this to automatically detect wave patterns on a lower timeframe between existing waves in a pattern or at the end of an incomplete pattern.
 See also Timeframe Drilldown.

 Project pattern forward

 Use this to project waves for incomplete patterns into the future.
-This is a powerful way to establish a forecast guideline for the probable path for price to follow, based on an existing partial pattern.
-Using standard Elliott Wave expectations and based on statistically modeling, waves will be added to the chart to complete the incomplete pattern.
-While the price levels in a projected forecast are based on objective probabilities, manual adjustments for timing are often required based on current market conditions .
+This is a powerful way to establish a forecast guideline for the probable path that price may follow based on an existing partial pattern.
+Using standard Elliott Wave expectations and statistical modelling, waves will be added to the chart to complete the incomplete pattern.
+While the price levels in a projected forecast are based on objective probabilities, manual adjustments for timing are often required based on current market conditions.
 This feature is only enabled for incomplete patterns.